 Costco, BJ’s, and Sam’s Club all require a membership fee, which can range from $45 to $60 per year.

 Along with being able to buy food and household products in bulk, these stores may also have perks, like convenient on-premises tire centers and pharmacies, plus discounts on entertainment and travel expenses, which can help defray that annual membership charge.

-Buying in bulk can be a great way to save cash if the product is something you use regularly, won’t go bad before you can use it all, is cheaper per unit at a bulk store, and is not lower in quality than what you typically buy.
+Buying in bulk can be a great way to save cash if the product bought is something you use regularly, won’t go bad before you can use it all, is cheaper per unit at a bulk store, and is not lower in quality than what you typically buy.
 While not appropriate for every item on your shopping list, it can help you make a dent in the costs of some basics and stay on budget.

 Now, what to do with all that money you’re going to save by buying in bulk?